3 months Premium FREE

 Summary

-Consolidated Edison is a premier regulated utility offering exceptional fundamental stability and a rock-solid dividend history.
-While the attractive P/FFO of 7.81x indicates strong underlying cash flow generation, traditional valuation metrics remain elevated and the yield is relatively low.
-Existing shareholders should maintain positions given the reliability, but new investors may want to monitor for a higher-yielding entry point.
+Consolidated Edison is a premier regulated utility offering exceptional fundamental stability and an entrenched monopoly position in New York.
+While the underlying cash generation is strong, evidenced by an attractive P/FFO of 9.1, current valuation metrics including a P/E near 19 and a modest 3.1% yield offer limited upside for new investors.
+Existing shareholders should maintain positions given the secure dividend and recent rate approvals, but new investors may want to wait for a better entry point.

 Sector Context